Impact Sessions

 The Analytics Transformation: From Data Informed to Data Engaged Campus

-Heather Epstein-Diaz (Florida State University), James Hunt (Florida State University), Rick Burnette (Florida State University), Samantha Nix (Florida State University)
+Heather Epstein-Diaz (Florida State University), James Hunt (Florida State University), Samantha Nix (Florida State University)

 As our institution navigates the complexities of a data-centric landscape, transitioning from being data-informed to actively data-engaged is critical for remaining relevant.
 This session will highlight various approaches to data engagement and showcase transformative practices that create a robust framework for support—whether technical, strategic, or educational.
 We will present multiple strategies, including course analytics that enhance student success, initiatives in data literacy, and the implementation of cloud-based data warehouses.
 These elements, woven together by IR as the center of excellence on data and analytics, will form an institutional data fabric that underpins informed decision-making.
 Participants will learn how our institutional research office positions itself as a strategic partner, fostering a dynamic data-engaged culture that ultimately improves student outcomes and enhances institutional effectiveness.